Testing

 Easy3D / Reference / Testing

 Easy3D keeps a small test suite registered with CTest (EASY3D_BUILD_TESTS=ON by default).
-The interesting part is its two-tier design: CNA-free tests always build and run, while CNA-dependent tests run when CNA is linked — and are still compile-checked when it is not.
+The interesting part is its two-tier design: CNA-free tests always build and run, CNA-dependent tests run when CNA is linked (and are still compile-checked when it is not) — and a third tier for the two renderer adapters, which are always compile-checked only, in every configuration.

 The test suite